GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-05/submissions/lab-01-generate-csr.md

 1. Lab-01 step 2 - What is the key type and size shown in the output?
 My answer: the private key is hexadecimal type and its size is 2048 bit, 2 primes.

    Lab-01 step 3 - cannot generate a CSR file.
 Please see Challenges/Troubleshoot section below.
+   Lab-01 step 4 - not able to inspect the CSR file and provide my answers to what the Certificate Subject's fields since I cannot          generate a CSR file.

 2.

 3.

 4.

+5.

 ---